-The Company' contributions payable in the year were £1,457,000 (2021 £1,512,000).
+The Company' contributions payable in the year were £573,000 (2022 £1,457,000).
 The Company contributes to ScottishPower's defined benefit and defined contribution schemes in the UK and the contributions payable in the year reflect the contributions payable in respect of active participants in the group schemes who are employed by the Company.
-Full details of these schemes are provided in the most recent Annual Report and Accounts of SPUK.
-As at 31 December 2022, the surplus in ScottishPower's defined benefit schemes in the UK amounted to £240.0 million (2021 £192.2 million).
-The employer contribution rate for these schemes in the year ended 31 December 2022 was 52.9% - 53.4%.
+Full details of these schemes are provided in the most recent Annual Report and Accounts of SPUK, the intermediate holding company and the sponsoring company of the retirement benefit schemes.
+As at 31 December 2023, the surplus in ScottishPower's defined benefit schemes in the UK amounted to £123.2 million (2022 £240.0 million).
+The employer contribution rate for these schemes in the year ended 31 December 2023 was 52.9% - 53.4%.